aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-calendars/creating-updating-and-removing-calendar/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Calendars-MakeStandardCalendar-MakeStandardCalendar.java" >}}

 ## **Writing Updated Calendar Data to MPP**
-With Aspose.Tasks, you can update calendar data in a Microsoft Project MPP file and save it back.
+With Aspose.Tasks for Java, you can update calendar data in a Microsoft Project MPP file and save it back.
 This topic shows an example of adding a calendar to the MPP file, update it and save back the changes to the MPP file.

 The following code shows how to update the calendar data of a project by adding a new calendar and saving it back to the original MPP file.
 The steps involved in this activity are: